Policies & Procedures

 Auditing a Course

 Students may audit any course with permission of the instructor.
 Auditors are subject to those conditions established by the instructor.
 You must obtain approval to audit within the first four weeks for full semester courses or within the first two weeks for courses scheduled less than a full semester.
-Audited courses carry no credit.
-Audit forms may be obtained at the Registrar’s Office.
+Courses elected for an audit do not affect grade point average and do not apply toward any graduation requirement.
+Regular tuition and fees and refund rules apply to courses taken for audit. .

 Cancellation of Courses